dgvozd/haskell-programming/01/README.md

+The **lambda** in lambda calculus is the greek letter 𝜆 used to introduce, or abstract, arguments for binding in an expression.

 **Referential transparency** means that the same function, given the same values to evaluate, will always return the same result in pure functional programming, as they do in math.